os-climate/witness-core/climateeconomics/sos_wrapping/sos_wrapping_agriculture/forest/documentation/forest_disc.markdown

 The forest model has to track the global forest surface evolution, the wood harvested (more generally biomass) and CO2 captured.
 To do this, the following assumptions are made.
 The global forest surface is divided into 3 parts:
 * Managed forest.
-These are the forest dedicated to long term biomass production thanks to management plans.
+These are the forests dedicated to long term biomass production thanks to management plans.
 * Protected forest.
-These are the forest that are legally protected, and they will stay as they are.
+These are the forests that are legally protected, and they will stay as they are.
 No management plan allowed.
 * Unmanaged forest.
-These are forest that are now unused but they are not protected.
+These are forests that are now unused but they are not protected.
 As a result, they can be transformed by human activities.

 Then, 3 different activities will impact these surfaces taken into account.
 * Reforestation.
 This activities consists in planting trees, and thus increases the unmanaged forest surface, as the global forest surface.